Spin canted magnetism, decoupling of charge and spin ordering in NdNiO$_3$: Introduction

-The nickelates also undergo a temperature driven continuous magnetic transition, which is relatively less studied, because the higher magnetic moment of rare earth ion (e.g. Nd$^{3+}$ moment $\approx 3.6\mu_B$) makes it difficult to get any information about the magnetic ordering of the Ni sublattice (Ni$^{3+}$ moment $\approx 1 \mu_B$) through magnetization measurements.\cite{Blasco, Perez, Medarde} Muon spin rotation experiments of Torrance et al. show that these compounds undergo a magnetic ordering from paramagnetic to an antiferromagnetic state on lowering the temperature.\cite{Torrance} The magnetic ordering temperature ($T_{\textnormal{N}}$) coincides with the M-I transition temperature ($T_\textnormal{MI}$) for PrNiO$_3$ and NdNiO$_3$, while it is lower than $T_\textnormal{MI}$ for all the other nickelates.
+The nickelates also undergo a temperature driven magnetic transition, which is relatively less studied, because the higher magnetic moment of rare earth ion (e.g. Nd$^{3+}$ moment $\approx 3.6\mu_\textnormal{B}$) makes it difficult to get any information about the magnetic ordering of the Ni sublattice (Ni$^{3+}$ moment $\approx 1 \mu_\textnormal{B}$) through magnetization measurements.\cite{Blasco, Perez, Medarde} Muon spin rotation experiments of Torrance et al. show that these compounds undergo a magnetic ordering from paramagnetic to an antiferromagnetic state on lowering the temperature.\cite{Torrance} The magnetic ordering temperature ($T_{\textnormal{N}}$) coincides with the M-I transition temperature ($T_\textnormal{MI}$) for PrNiO$_3$ and NdNiO$_3$, while it is lower than $T_\textnormal{MI}$ for all the other nickelates.
+The magnetic transition is of second order for all nickelates having $T_\textnormal{MI} > T_\textnormal{N}$, \cite{Perez1, Caytuero} but for NdNiO$_3$ and PrNiO$_3$ where $T_\textnormal{MI}=T_\textnormal{N}$, the nature of the magnetic transition is difficult to probe independently.
+While one would expect the magnetic transition to be continuous as seen in other members of the series we note that there is at least one report which goes against this expectation and claim that the said transition is of first order.\cite{Caytuero}